 At present, there are no general restrictions on the ability of a data owner to transfer PII outside Japan.
-Under the 2015 Amendment Bill, disclosure of PII to a third party located outside of Japan will be subject to prior consent of the relevant individual except to the extent that the third party is located in foreign countries that the committee on protection of personal information determines warrant the same level of protection of PII as Japan, or that the relevant third party has established the same level of protective measures as PII data users are required to establish under the amended APPI.
+Under the Amendment, however, transfer of PII data to a third party located outside of Japan will be subject to prior consent of the relevant individual except to the extent that the third party is located in foreign countries that the Committee determines warrant the equivalent level of protection of PII as Japan, or that the relevant third party has established on a continuous basis the equivalent level of protective measures as PII data users are required to establish under the amended APPI.
+At the time of writing, the Committee has not published its decision on the countries or businesses that meet the respective equivalency test.
+It is generally anticipated that transfer of PII data to foreign businesses certified under the APEC Cross-Border Privacy Rules will not be subject to the requirement to obtain prior consent of the individuals.

-32 Notification of transfer
+32 Notification of cross-border transfer

-Does transfer of PII require notification to or authorisation from a supervisory authority?
+Does cross-border transfer of PII require notification to or authorisation from a supervisory authority?